19th-21st Century Midwest American Paintings and Sculpture

 Click here for more articles and essays on this subject published in:

-Images of the Midwest from the Collection, December 17, 2011 - February 27, 2012 from Georgia Museum of Art.
-Accessed 3/14
+Images of the Midwest from the Collection, an exhibition held December 17, 2011 - February 27, 2012, from the Georgia Museum of Art.
+Accessed August, 2015.

 Artists in Ohio, 1787-1900: A Biographical Dictionary, By Mary Sayre Haverstock, Jeannette Mahoney Vance, Brian L. Meggitt, Jeffrey Weidman, Oberlin College Library.
 Compiled by Mary Sayre Haverstock.
 Contributor Mary Sayre Haverstock, Jeannette Mahoney Vance, Jeffrey Weidman.
 Published by Kent State University Press, 1999.
 ISBN 0873386167, 9780873386166.
 1066 pages.
 Google Books says: